-An experienced Lyft or Uber lawyer knows that passengers and drivers of rideshare services have special protections in the event of an accident.
+An experienced Lyft or Uber lawyer knows that passengers and drivers of rideshare services have special protections in the event of an Uber accident or Lyft accident.
 First, the company involved—whether it is Uber or Lyft—should preserve all of their GPS, cellular, and electronic data.
-Second, the injured person—whether a passenger or driver—is protected by special auto insurance policies
+Second, the injured person—whether a passenger or driver—is protected by special auto insurance policies.

-What if I am in a Lyft or Uber Accident?
+What if I am in a Lyft or Uber Accident in Georgia?

 What should you do if you’re involved in a Lyft or Uber accident?
 Here are some tips:

 Take care of your body!
 If you are hurt and need medical attention, call 911 and get it.

 Call the police.
 Which party ultimately bears responsibility for any injuries will depend on who is at fault for the collision.
 Most Georgia police officers are experienced at determining fault, so call an officer to the scene of the accident.